Overview of the Neuroscience Program

-Amherst College's interest in Neuroscience began back in 1973, when the college became the first institution to offer an undergraduate major in Neuroscience.
-Undergraduate Neuroscience programs are now quite common, as shown by the active Faculty for Undergraduate Neuroscience group associated with the national Society for Neuroscience.
+Amherst College's interest in neuroscience began back in 1973 when the college became the first institution to offer an undergraduate major in neuroscience.

 Questions about the Neuroscience Program?
 Please e-mail: firstname.lastname@example.org